nathycardoso/ml_nlkt_for_disaster_messages/README.md

 # Disaster Response Pipeline Project

 ### Objective:
-- this is a udacity project to train skills about?
+- this is a udacity project to identify disaster patterns in text messges. this can help people to better undestand when and where people need help, food, water and others things.
+Also we can train skills about:
 1. How to build a ETL Pipeline
 2. How to build a machine learn pipeline with nlkt
     - normalize data